Strategic Decompositions of Normal Form Games: Zero-sum Games and Potential Games: Introduction

-This study makes the following contributions.\com{ First, zero-sum games.
-Second.
-[Hilbert space]} We develop a more general way of decomposing normal form games than existing methods.
-Existing decomposition methods of normal form games, such as in \citet{HandR11}, \citet{Candogan2011}, and \citet{Sandholm10}, are limited to finite strategy set games, relying on decomposition methods of tensors (or matrices) or graphs.
-Our new insights lie in viewing the set of all games as a Hilbert space; we use a Hilbert space decomposition technique and obtain decomposition results of normal form games at an abstract level, which are applicable to games with continuous strategy sets as well as those with finite strategy sets.\footnote{For example, the decomposition by \citet{Candogan2011} relies on the Helmholtz decomposition of flows on the graph for games with finite strategy sets and uses Moore inverses of matrix operators.
-In fact, one of our previous decomposition results in \citet{HandR11} have some overlaps with the main result in the cited paper.} In this way, our method shows a unified and transparent mechanism of decompositions of games and can be easily modified to decompose other classes of games such as Bayesian games.
-Further, many problems in economics are modeled using continuous strategy games; thus our results, such as the characterizations and the equilibrium properties of component games, can be applied to a wide range of problems including, for example, Cournot games and contest games. \com{In particular, our approach shows how the existing decomposition based on matrix algebra and finite dimensional analysis can be nested as a special case of the decomposition of the Hilbert space.} \com{SH: it's a bit speculative here... also should I explain how linear algebra analysis of finite games are extended to elementary functional analysis of the Hilbert space of continuous strategy games} \com{ s Our technique is quite different; we view the space of games as a Hilbert space and use orthogonal decomposition.
-Our approach generalizes in a straightforward manner to continuous strategy sets. }
+This study makes the following contributions.
+First, we develop a more general way of decomposing normal form games than existing methods.
+Existing decomposition methods of normal form games, such as in \citet{Sandholm10}, \citet{Candogan2011} and \citet{HandR11}, are limited to finite strategy set games, relying on decomposition methods of tensors (or matrices) or graphs.
+Our new insights lie in viewing the set of all games as an abstract space---a vector space.
+In the vector space of games, we decompose a game into a constituent game and its algebraic complement, and our decompositions correspond to direct sum representations of the vector space (Theorem \ref{thm:main}).
+In this space, commuting projection mappings are used to single out subspaces and their algebraic complementary subspaces.\footnote{ \citet{Sandholm10} also uses orthogonal projections to obtain decomposition components; however, the orthogonal projections in that paper cannot extract potential games and zero-sum equilibrium.
+The decomposition by \citet{Candogan2011} relies on the Helmholtz decomposition of flows on the graph for games with finite strategy sets and uses Moore inverses of matrix operators.
+They also provide orthogonal projections onto the potential component space and harmonic component space.
+However, their definition of potential component games is different from the definition by \citet{Monderer96}(see Appendix \ref{sec:existing}).
+Besides, decomposition results of these two existing studies are limited to finite strategy games} This approach allows us to obtain decomposition results which hold for an arbitrary normal form game, whether finite or continuous (Theorem \ref{thm:main}).
+In this way, our method shows a unified and transparent mechanism of decompositions of games, which may be modified to decompose other classes of games. \com{ In the Hilbert space of games, we decompose games into a constituent game and its orthogonal complement (Theorem \ref{thm:main} (iii), (iv)).
+A representation of a Hilbert space as an orthogonal sum is useful in the sense that we can naturally characterize a class of games by examining their orthogonal complements.
+For example, the sufficiency and necessity of the well-known Monderer and Shapley cycle condition for potential games (Theorem 2.8 in \citet{Monderer96}) can be proved by showing that this condition requires that potential games are orthogonal to all zero-sum normalized games \citep{HandR11}.
+In addition, the orthogonal structure also allows us to extend the vector space decomposition result, Theorem \ref{thm:main} (ii), to the class of $n>2$ player games with finite strategy games.
+Our Hilbert space decomposition results also hold for continuous payoff function games (Theorem \ref{thm:main} (iv)).
+The extension of these Hilbert space results to discontinuous payoff function games involves subtle issues related with the identification of payoff functions that are equal almost everywhere, and we discuss issues in more detail in Section \ref{sec:con}. }